 Smart Tip

-If your ship has a shorter port call, stick with city highlights or mosque-focused tours.
-However, if you have a full day in port, then a trip to Rabat or Marrakech can be much more realistic.
+If your ship has a shorter port call, it’s best to focus on city highlights or mosque tours.
+With a full day in port, trips to Rabat or Marrakech become much more realistic.

-To get a true taste of Casablanca, you’ll want to try the mix of traditional Moroccan spices and fresh seafood that comes straight from the Atlantic.
-In fact, the city’s food scene blends rich flavors, coastal ingredients, and centuries of culinary tradition.
-So, here are some local dishes and drinks you won’t want to miss.
+To get a true taste of the area, you’ll want to try the mix of traditional Moroccan spices and fresh seafood pulled from the Atlantic.
+The city’s food scene blends rich flavors, coastal ingredients, and long-standing local traditions, while these dishes and drinks offer some of the best ways to experience it.

 Must-Try Moroccan Foods